 Question 1: Is a bachelor's degree required to apply?

-No. But it is strongly recommended.
-Our accepted students have earned a bachelor's degree, completed the equivalent in hours in a professional program, and/or earned another graduate or professional degree.
+A bachelor's degree is required for matriculation, however you may apply while it is in progress.
 Our competitive candidate profile page will provide you with last year’s class statistics as well as a profile of what the admissions committee considers to be a competitive candidate.

 Question 2: Do you require any standardized tests?

 Yes.
 You are required to take the Medical College Admissions Test (MCAT).
 It is strongly recommended that you take the MCAT in August or September of the year prior to planned entry.
 If you submit your application before taking the MCAT, you can indicate on your AACOMAS application the day you plan on taking the test.
 You will need to release your scores to AACOMAS as soon as they are made available.
 Your application may not be considered if you take the test in January or later in the year of planned entry.

 Question 3: How old can my MCAT scores be?

 We will not accept test scores taken more than three years from the opening of the application process.
 For example, we will accept MCAT test scores taken between January 2011 and January 2015 for the fall 2015 class.
 However scores from the January 2015 test will delay review of your application which may result in not being considered for the class.

 Question 4: Do you require a minimum MCAT score to apply?